-In Health and Nutrition, we have a portfolio of naturally-derived, functional ingredients that serve health, nutraceutical and nutrition end markets.
-We provide innovative solutions to our customers by leveraging our application know-how in the nutrition, nutraceutical and pharmaceutical markets as well as differentiating the manufacture and delivery of our market leading products through best in class Quality, Service, Reliability (QSR).
-With QSR at the forefront, we have recently undertaken an effort to improve our cost competition by optimizing our organizational and manufacturing footprints.
-We are implementing Manufacturing Excellence programs to drive operating improvements across our portfolio.
+In Health and Nutrition, we have a portfolio of naturally-derived, functional ingredients that serve health, nutrition and nutraceutical end markets.
+We provide innovative solutions to our customers by leveraging our application know-how as well as differentiating the manufacture and delivery of our market leading products through best in class Quality, Service, Reliability (QSR).
+We continue to optimize our organizational and manufacturing footprints to increase our competitive positioning.
 As a technology-focused company, we continue to pursue process technology improvements and develop innovative application solutions to drive the highest value for customers.

-In Lithium, FMC remains one of the leading global producers of specialty lithium products.
-We will continue to invest in these higher growth, higher value segments of the market, including lithium hydroxide for energy storage and butyllithium for use in chemical synthesis and high purity lithium metal for aerospace applications.
+In Lithium, FMC remains one of the leading global producers of specialty lithium products, and in May 2016 we announced plans to triple our manufacturing capacity for lithium hydroxide by 2019.
+The first phase of this modular expansion is set to begin selling product in mid-2017 to serve the rapidly expanding market for lithium batteries in electric vehicles.
+We will continue to invest in lithium hydroxide and similar higher growth, higher value segments of the market, including butyllithium for use in chemical synthesis and high purity lithium metal for aerospace applications.